 The tool is made of plastic "polycarbonate (PC)".
-When inserting the dies into the mold holder,tightness or looseness may occur.
-If this happens, it is the shrinkage and expansion of the material due to weather conditions.
+When the die is inserted into the mold holder, the effect of tightness or looseness may occur.
+If this happens, it is the shrinkage and expansion of the material due to changes in weather conditions.

-There is no fact that long prong must be better than short prong.
-In practice, the optimal prong length should be measured based on the thickness of the material.
-It does not rely on "length" to solve the problem.
+There is no doubt that long prongs are better than short prongs.
+But in fact, the best prong length should be measured according to the thickness of the material.
+Instead of just relying on "Longer Length" to solve the problem.

-For instance, the use of long prongs can cause defects on thin layers of fabric.
-During this process, when inserting the prong into the recesses of the socket or stud, they will not bend properly.
-The result is a five-point shape on the surface of both components.
+Why are there five points?
+Because after inserting the pins into the socket or Duo Stud groove, they will not bend properly.
+The result is that dots appear on the surfaces of both components.
 This is because the length of the prong is too long.